upros/tls-pok/draft-friel-tls-eap-dpp.md

 - TLS key schedule enhancements to inject bootstrap public key keying material
 - TEAP extensions to leverage the new TLS-POK handshake for trust establishment

-This document captures all 3 areas, but it may be more apropriate to split the work into multiple documents, piggy back on top of {{?I-D.jhoyla-tls-extended-key-schedule}}, etc.
+This document captures all 3 areas, but it may be more appropriate to split the work into multiple documents e.g.:

+- piggy back on top of {{?I-D.jhoyla-tls-extended-key-schedule}} for TLS key schedule enhancements
+- include the TEAP extensions in {{?I-D.draft-lear-eap-teap-brski}}

 # IANA Considerations